Home

 Racer on outside edge

-Start by focusing your attention on where you set down your feet in relation to your body.
+Start by focusing your attention on where you set down your skate in relation to your body.
 When you learn to skate, you naturally assume a wide stance, like a linebacker's.
+This makes you feel more stable.

-You do this because it feels stable.
-But as you become more comfortable on skates, your stance naturally narrows.
+But as you become more comfortable on skates, your naturally narrow your stance.

-Once you are landing your feet directly under our hips, you are skating on your center, or top, edges.
+Once you are landing your feet directly under your hips, you are skating on your center, or top, edges.

 That's good.
 But you can do better.

-Once you've found your outside edges, take it a little further.
+Once you've found them, take it a little further.
 Work on bringing your wheels down on the far side of the centerline.
 That will give you an even more effective stroke.

 ...